cyverse/DSIMetrics/README.md

   <img src="images/DSI Metrics Software Architecture.png" alt="Logo" width="500">
 </a>

-## Back End

-### Repository Breakdown
+## Repository Breakdown

-The repo consists of the following directories:
+The repository consists of the following directories:
 * **budibaseDocker** - Holds the `docker-compose.yml` which launches a series of docker images for the Budibase website along with all other supporting files for Budibase to function.
 The docker container is what people access when they access the DSI Metrics website. https://dsi-metrics.cyverse.org
 * **initialUploads** - Single run scripts used to reinitialize the database with data manually grabbed from Spring 2024.
 Also contains Zoom attendance data that was manually downloaded.
   * **initialZoomUpload_sp24.py** - script that will crawl over CSV files from Spring 2024 and add the data to the postgresql database.